 love of drawing the naked form.

-of work extends much further than the naked male body.
-I find many
+much further than the naked male body.
+I find many subjects attractive

-subjects attractive to paint and bring to those paintings the same
+to paint and bring to those paintings the same sensitivities that

-sensitivities that I bring to the male form.
-Portraiture is my favourite
+I bring to the male form.
+Portraiture is my favourite form of painting,

-form of painting, which will usually, although not always, involve
+which will usually, although not always, involve the clothed figure.

 Okay, so where do you stand on the whole ‘gay